Non-adiabatic exciton-phonon coupling in Raman spectroscopy of layered materials

-We now apply our method to monolayer molybdenum disulfide, which is also known to display strong excitonic effects~\cite{aggoune2018}.
+However, there are also cases in which the resonant, non-adiabatic coupling can be suppressed by other effects.
+One example is the case of monolayer molybdenum disulfide which is also known to display strong excitonic effects~\cite{aggoune2018}, yet in which spin-orbit coupling also plays a significant role.
 MoS$_2$ features two Raman-active modes, a degenerate in-plane mode of symmetry $E'$ and an out-of-plane one of symmetry $A'_1$.
 Furthermore, MoS$_2$ possesses an electronic band structure that in its optically active region is strongly influenced by spin-orbit coupling~\cite{molina2016}.
-In Fig.~3, we show the results of our calculation for both Raman-active modes, with computational details of the underlying \textit{ab initio} calculations provided in Section S3 of the SM.
+In Fig.~4, we show the results of our calculation for both Raman-active modes, with computational details of the underlying \textit{ab initio} calculations provided in Section S2 of the SM.
+The experimental data shown in the figure was taken from Ref.~\cite{carvalho2015}.

-The optical absorption spectrum of monolayer MoS$_2$ (blue shade in Fig.~3) is dominated by three strong excitonic resonances, at around 1.97~eV, 2.11~eV, and in the region 3.15--3.25~eV.
+The optical absorption spectrum of monolayer MoS$_2$ (blue shade in Fig.~4) is dominated by three strong excitonic resonances, at around 1.97~eV, 2.11~eV, and in the region 2.6--2.8~eV.
 The first two of these, which each are doubly degenerate, are commonly referred to as the ``A''- and ``B''-exciton~\cite{molina2013,qiu2013b}, while the latter resonance actually consists of several excitons and which are collectively referred to as the ``C''-exciton.
-The $\k$-point-resolved envelope wave functions of the ``A''- and ``B''-excitons are strongly localized around the $K$-point (see Fig.~S6 of the SM) and the difference in energy corresponds to the spin-orbit coupling-induced splitting of the valence band.
-By contrast, the dominant ``C''-exciton is strongly delocalized in $\k$-space.
+The $\mathbf{k}$-point-resolved envelope wave functions of the ``A''- and ``B''-excitons are strongly localized around the $K$-point (see bottom panel of Fig.~5) and the difference in energy corresponds to the spin-orbit coupling-induced splitting of the valence band.
+By contrast, the dominant ``C''-exciton is strongly delocalized in $\mathbf{k}$-space.
+Note that in our calculations, the onset of the ``C''-exciton was obtained at too high an energy.
+In order to facilitate a comparison of the relative \emph{heights} of the Raman peaks, we compressed the excitonic spectrum in excess of 2.25~eV to match the experimental peak positions in absorption spectra.